rikkeaas/strangevis-moviemaker/README.md

 Items in the <kbd>Advanced</kbd> menu:

+- <kbd>Transfer function blending</kbd>: TODO: Elaborate what this feature does
 - <kbd>Set ray sampling distance multiplier</kbd>: TODO: Elaborate what this feature does
+- <kbd>Set skipping step size</kbd>: TODO: Elaborate what this feature does

 # Feature Preview